knative/docs/blog/articles/get-started-knative-eventing.md

 type: "blog"
 ---

-I’ve been exploring [Knative Eventing](https://knative.dev/docs/eventing/), a system that enables a cloud native eventing ecosystem to be easily deployed through the use of **event producers** and **event consumers.**
+I’ve been exploring [Knative Eventing](https://knative.dev/docs/eventing/), a system that enables a cloud native eventing ecosystem to be easily deployed through the use of **event producers** and **event consumers.** Most of the work on this demo has been done in version 0.11, and I have also run it in version 0.13, and now it also works on version 0.15.

+This demo was presented at the first Knative Community Meetup, so you can also watch the video version here:
+{{< youtube sGi_LuAaaT0 >}}

 I put together a simple demo to explore some of the key advantages of event-driven architectures, such as:

 - Push-based messaging.
-- True decoupling of producers and consumers.
+- Decoupling of producers and consumers.
 - Apply business logic while data is in motion.
 - Real time event-streams for data science — millisecond decisions e.g fraud detection.

-In this post, I’ll show you how to get an example eventing scenario up and running using some of the basic Knative eventing components; **broker, trigger, producer** and **consumer.** This demo shows streaming events in real-time, in-stream transformation, and push-based front-ends in action.
+In this post, I’ll show you how to get an example eventing scenario up and running using some of the basic Knative eventing components; **Broker, Trigger, producer** and **consumer.** This demo shows streaming events in real-time, in-stream transformation, and push-based front-ends in action.
 You can use this as a basis and build out, exploring further with what is possible.

 This scenario uses Bitcoin transaction events as an example of an event stream.
 The events will be displayed in real-time via and UI front-end and also classified into sizes by another service based on their total transaction value.